fligt/maxrf4u/README.md

 follow my ideas under construction in this documentation and already try out the Jupyter [notebooks](https://github.com/fligt/maxrf4u/tree/main/notebooks) in this repository.
-Although this is **a-work-in-progress**, the package available for installation from the python package index:
+Although this is **a-work-in-progress**, the package is available for installation from the python package index:

 [![](https://badge.fury.io/py/maxrf4u.svg)](https://pypi.org/project/maxrf4u/)